 Evolution of security procedures.

 A new version of the EGI-CSIRT Critical Vulnerability Handling procedure has been produced and this will soon be ready for formal adoption.
 A security incident was handled in May 2015 involving a compromised VM running at an EGI Federated Cloud provider which was used in a DDOS attack.
-Analysis of this found that the VM image, even before instantiation, contained a weak admin password which was easily compromised.
+Analysis of this incident found that the VM image, even before instantiation, contained a weak admin password which was easily compromised.
 This has been an extremely useful example to better understand the requirements for both VM endorsement and incident handling in the federated Cloud.
 Work continues on updating the incident handling procedure including the addition of appropriate reporting and debriefing after an incident is closed.

 Development of new trust frameworks and security policies.